Jim Sweeney (comedian): Life and career

 Since 1985, Sweeney has had multiple sclerosis, something which has required use of a walking stick and, from 2005, a wheelchair.
 Sweeney wrote about his experiences of multiple sclerosis in My MS and Me, a play he performed for BBC Radio 4 after a successful Edinburgh Festival run.
 In 2008, the disease meant he gave up appearing on stage, but he continues to be listed as a member of the Comedy Store Players.
 In 2007, he made two series of BBC Radio 4's improvised sketch show The Lawrence Sweeney Mix with Josie Lawrence.
-In January 2023, he appeared in an episode of the BBC soap opera Doctors as Mike Green.